KennethWinstonW/CP3407-Project-/User Stories/Due_dates.md

 - Austin Liandro: 1 day
 - Kenneth Winston Wiratama: 1 day
 ## Assumptions (if any):
+The due date feature in the to-do list app allows users to assign specific deadlines to their tasks, helping them manage their time effectively.
+Users can set due dates for each task, which are then displayed in the task list along with the task details.
+This functionality helps users prioritize their work, track deadlines, and maintain a structured schedule, reducing the risk of missing important commitments and enhancing overall task management.
 ## Description:

 ## Similar UI Design: